1. Pete the Cat Rocking in my School Shoes

-2. Miss Bindergarten Gets Ready for Kindergarten
+3. Miss Bindergarten Gets Ready for Kindergarten

 It’s the first day of kindergarten and Miss Bindergarten is hard at work getting the classroom ready for her twenty-six new students.
 Meanwhile, Adam Krupp wakes up, Brenda Heath brushes her teeth, and Christopher Beaker finds his sneaker.
 Miss Bindergarten puts the finishing touches on the room just in time, and the students arrive.
 Now the fun can begin!

-3. The Night before Kindergarten
+4. The Night Before Kindergarten

-4. The Kissing Hand
+5. The Kissing Hand

 Chrysanthemum thinks her name is absolutely perfect—until her first day of school.
 “You’re named after a flower!” teases Victoria.
 “Let’s smell her,” says Jo.
 Chrysanthemum wilts.
 What will it take to make her blossom again?

-6. The Crayon Box that Talked
+8. The Crayon Box that Talked

 Yellow hates Red, so does Green, and no one likes Orange!
 Can these crayons quit arguing and learn to cooperate?
 Shane DeRolf’s deceptively simple poem celebrates the creation of harmony through diversity.
 In combination with

-7. Chicka Chicka Boom Boom
+10. Chicka Chicka Boom Boom

-8. Can I Play Too?
+11. Can I Play Too?